jdstein1/pizza/README.md

 * activate Node.js (see "Resources")
 * run the web server: ```node server```
 * enter url in browser: ```http://localhost:8000/```
+* you will see a file system, click on "src", then "index.html"

 ## Resources